-Valmet has a truly global supply chain which includes procurement from countries with different risk levels.
-Potential risks in the supply chain include for instance breaches to intellectual property rights and company assets, compromising human rights or labor rights, risks to occupational health and safety and causing environmental damage.
-Valmet’s suppliers can cause notable reputation or business risks to Valmet if they engage in such unethical behavior.
+Valmet’s global supply chain includes procurement from countries with different risk levels.
+Potential risks in the supply chain include for instance breaches to intellectual property rights and company assets, compromising human rights or labour rights, risks to occupational health and safety and causing environmental damage.
+Valmet’s suppliers can cause notable reputation or business risks to Valmet if they engage in such unethical behaviour.

 In order to effectively manage risks in the supply chain, Valmet has in place a comprehensive approach to sustainable supply chain management including a global process for supplier sustainability risk assessments, supplier self-assessments and supplier sustainability audits executed by a third party.
 Valmet requires all its suppliers to comply with its Sustainable Supply Chain Policy, which expects suppliers to adhere to the same high standards as Valmet does.

-Climate change related risks in Valmet’s own operations relate to increased costs and administrative burden due to changes in regulations and policies in the areas of climate, energy and environment.
-On the other hand, they also create opportunities through increased demand for high efficient solutions based on the use of renewable raw materials.
+Climate-related risks in Valmet’s own operations relate to increased costs and administrative burden due to changes in regulations and policies in the areas of climate, energy and environment.

-Mitigating actions include the management of the potential risks and opportunities via monitoring the political debate and decision-making processes so as to be able to adapt to and take advantage of the the changing environment.
+Mitigating actions include the management of the potential risks and opportunities via monitoring and participating in the political debate related to the decision-making processes so as to be able to better adapt to and take advantage of the changing environment.
 This applies both to the Valmet offer as well as to Valmet’s own operations.
-In the area of its own operations, Valmet is e.g. implementing a company-wide environmental efficiency program, where the target is to reduce 20 % of CO2 emissions by 2020 (baseline reference yearly average 2005-2009).

 Due to climate change, changes in annual precipitation and extreme weather conditions are becoming more common.
-For example, floods or snow and ice could pose a threat to the continuity of Valmet’s operations.
-Valmet is managing these risks on group-level by monitoring the annual development in areas where low temperatures and large amounts of snow pose a risk, and taking necessary preventative measures with regard to production sites and equipment.
+For example, floods or tornadoes could pose a threat to the continuity of Valmet’s operations.
+Valmet is managing these risks on group-level by monitoring the annual development in areas where low temperatures and large amounts of snow pose a risk and taking necessary preventative measures regarding production sites and equipment.

 Change in raw material prices